eficode-academy/docker-katas/labs/3-deletion.md

 What docker did here was to `untag` the image removing the references to the sha of the image.
 After the image has no references, it deletes the two layers the image itself is comprised of.

+### Cleaning up

+When building, running and rebuilding images, you download and store a lot of layers.
+These layers will not be deleted, as docker takes a very conservative approach to clean up.

+Docker provides a `prune` command, taking all dangling containers/images/networks/volumes.

+* `docker container prune`
+* `docker image prune`
+* `docker network prune`
+* `docker volume prune`

+The docker image prune command allows you to clean up unused images.
+By default, docker image prune only cleans up dangling images.
+A dangling image is one that is not tagged and is not referenced by any container.
+To remove all _unused_ resources, resources that are not directly used by any existing containers, use the `-a` command as well.

+If you want a general cleanup, then `docker system prune` is your friend.

 **Summary**

 You have now seen the swiftness of creating a new container from an image, trash it, and create a new one on top of it.